WangNing0420/SCIRA/README.md

 The SCIRA package contains a tutorial showing people how to implement SCIRA in their work.
 The tutorial can be found in the package-vignette:

 library(SCIRA)

 vignette("SCIRA")

-## Acknowledgements

-Thanks to my supervisor Andrew Teschendorff for reviewing and commenting on the package and providing the code.

 ## References